Aave Review: DeFi Lending Protocol

 Leveraged Yield Farming

 Advanced users can implement leveraged strategies by borrowing against their collateral to purchase additional yield-bearing assets.
-This amplifies both potential returns and risks, requiring careful monitoring of health factors and market conditions.
-Leveraged strategies work particularly well with correlated assets in efficiency mode, where users can achieve higher leverage ratios.
+This amplifies both your potential returns and risks.
+You must carefully monitor health factors and market conditions.
+Leveraged strategies work particularly well with correlated assets in efficiency mode, where you can achieve higher leverage ratios.

 Recursive Lending Strategies